thehaohcm/DevOpsLabs/Hacking/CWES/Readme.md

 # useful commands

 netcat [IP] [port][ get banner string of server

+nc -lvnp 1234: create a temporary server listening on port 1234

 nmap -sV [IP] : scan and explore network devices, port scanning.
 By default, it will scan 1.000 ports. -sV params used to know what app, version, OS running